MariaAngela24/introduction-to-computer-science/lab_14.md

 -   Pause to breathe fire
 -   Change back to the "normal" costume

-## 3. Run Away!
+## Version 2.
+Run Away!

-3.1) Add another sprite to your program.
+10) Add another sprite to your program.
 (This sprite can have any costume you choose.)

-3.2) Write a script to make this new sprite point away from the dragon and move when the 'r' key is pressed.
+11) Write a script to make this new sprite point away from the dragon and move when the 'r' key is pressed.
 (You'll need more than one block to do this.)

-3.3) Modify your code so that instead of moving when the 'r' key is pressed, the new sprite moves when the dragon "attacks."
+12) Modify your code so that instead of moving when the 'r' key is pressed, the new sprite moves when the dragon "attacks."
 The "fleeing" sprite should move when the dragon starts breathing fire.

-3.4) Add a second sprite that runs away from the dragon as well.
+13) Add a second sprite that runs away from the dragon as well.

 ## Grading Scheme/Rubric